mattmallencode/crm/README.md

 *Satisfies User Story:  16*

-Users must be able to view a log of all contact activity for all emails, tasks, meetings and notes related to the contact.
-Every time an activity occurs, this event must be logged detailing the activity type and the datetime it occurred.
-If activities have been logged then the user must be able to view this log.
+An "activity" is a customer interaction e.g. creating a note, sending an email.
+Every time an activity occurs, this event must be logged detailing the activity type and the date time it occurred.
+The user must also be able to view these logs.

 #### Note Management